Redefining Sex, Gender, and The Body Itself

 It was never simply that my sex was out of line with my gender.
 I do not modify my self merely to rectify an incorrect sex.
 And this very narrative has a particular origin―what is that origin?
 This narrative is constructed in a particular way―what is that way?
 And on the dissolution of this narrative, what presumptions might incidentally be destroyed?
 These are the questions we must consider before moving forward.

 We don’t really know what else to hold on to.
 We know we must do as we feel we need to, whether due to dysphoria or euphoria, and without this framework of birthright, we do not know how else to justify it.
-The narratives we are forced to speak themselves compel this construction of self.
-We are diagnosed with gender dysphoria and are told everything we do as trans people are to cure it.
+The binding narratives through which we are forced to articulate our selfs overwhelm our sense of self.
+We are diagnosed with gender dysphoria and are told everything we do as trans people is to cure it.
 We ourselves sometimes say, “Like it or not, gender dysphoria exists, and transition is the only proven treatment,” framing our very being as little more than a medical and social intervention.
 And in doing so, we devalue the very means through which we exist as trans people.
 We devalue the very process of transition.

 Yet is this conception of transition itself as a process of such worthy acclaim?
 Is our existence only demarcated by a kind of exceptional, temporary, and painful excursion from normal life, with which there is a distinctive pre- and post-, that itself has little value outside of the conclusion which it meets?
 Must one ever find the point at which they are no longer becoming a woman, but have become one?